futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

   <p class="caption">Another inductive graph based on the given graph</p>
 </div>

+Given some input vertices and edges, multiple inductive graphs can be built depending on the order of insertion of its vertices.
+From this follows that equality on inductive graphs is not defined on their "shapes" but rather on the set of vertices and edges.
-Looking back at the definition of the `Graph` type, it might look quite similar to the one of lists but it's not quite the same because there are rules for the construction of a graph: the context of a given vertex contains the adjacent inbound and outbound edges only if the pair of vertices has *already been discovered*.
+Looking back at the definition of the `Graph` type, it might look quite similar to the one of lists but it's not quite the same because there are precise rules for the construction of a graph: the context of a given vertex contains the adjacent inbound and outbound edges only if the pair of vertices has *already been discovered*.